rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.signalmonitoring/documentation.md

 ### Threshold value
 Specifies the threshold value that will be use for filtering, valid for both the negative and the positive signal.
+Values will be taken on the numbers below the negative of the threshold and above the positive of the threshold.
+For example: if we have 30, we will be take values above 30 and below -30.

 ### Percentage of Increase/Decrease
 Specifies the increase/decrease in percent within the specified time window.